Getting started using the ASAP2Demo...

 - Use the tree view to select your ASAP2 object.

-- Open the search window with the CTRL+F shortcut to open the object search window.
+- Open the search window using the CTRL+F shortcut to open the object search window.
 Selecting an object in the search window synchronizes the tree view and A2L content.

 - Select a position in the A2L content manually.